 The story also appeared in every national newspaper including The Times, Telegraph, Guardian, Daily Express, The Sun, Mirror, Metro and Daily Star as well as being reported by every news channel including the BBC, ITV, Channel 4 and Sky News.
 It was reported on news websites all round the world.

-I have since written a series of articles for the Daily Mail, which is closely following the story, and has been hugely instrumental in promoting the family’s
+I wrote a series of articles for the Daily Mail, which closely followed the story, was hugely instrumental in promoting the family’s

-For example doctors recently lifted a partial do not resuscitate order on Charlie, who despite being in intensive care, continues to thrive and Connie spoke on Mother’s Day of her fears that it would be her first and last Mother’s day with her son.
+For example doctors lifted a partial do not resuscitate order on Charlie, who despite being in intensive care, continues to thrive and Connie spoke on Mother’s Day of her fears that it would be her first and last Mother’s day with her son.

-The couple have also given interviews on ITV This Morning, BBC’s Victoria Derbyshire, ITV News, BBC 5 Live, BBC World.
-And updates have also appeared in numerous local papers.
+The couple gave interviews on ITV This Morning, BBC’s Victoria Derbyshire, ITV News, BBC 5 Live, BBC World.